MHickey2/Wannabe-Healthy/README.md

 ### Django Framework    <a name="djangoframework"></a>

 I used the Resources and Lessons within the Full Stack Frameworks Module to get familiar with the concepts involved in created the present Project.
 In particular I did the walkthroughs for 'Hello Django' and 'I Think Therefore I Blog', and I uaed the cheatsheet, [Django Blog Cheat Sheet](https://docs.google.com/document/d/1P5CWvS5cYalkQOLeQiijpSViDPogtKM7ZGyqK-yehhQ/edit), which helped me set up the basic Django Project.
+I also looked at the for the 'Boutique Ado' walkthrough, as when I was creating the profile app, I wanted to see how it was handled within this project, It also helped me solidify some concepts that I had not grasped in the previous walkthrough.

 <br>